FW-Coding/Coding-Challenge/README.md

 This was my year 1 group coding challenge.
+We got a mark of 80% for this work.